2bttns/2bttns/app/README.md

 For local development, when configuring the OAuth app, set the homepage URL to `http://localhost:3001` and set the callback url to `http://localhost:3001/api/auth/callback/github` (or use a custom port you've configured).

+If you do not set the `GITHUB_ID` and `GITHUB_SECRET` environment variables, the GitHub OAuth provider will not be enabled and will not appear on the login page.

 ### Admin Allow List

-Users who are not in the 2bttns-managed `AllowedAdmin` database table and attempt to log in to the admin panel will be denied access.
+OAuth admins who are not in the 2bttns-managed `AdminOAuthAllowList` database table and attempt to log in to the admin panel will be denied access.

-### Initial Admin Users
+You can add admin emails to the allow list in the following ways:

+#### 1. adminAllowLIst.json

-The 2bttns app uses an `adminAllowList.json` file to populate the `AllowedAdmin` table with a list of emails associated with GitHub accounts allowed to log in to the admin app.
+The 2bttns app uses an `adminAllowList.json` file to populate the `AdminOAuthAllowList` table with a list of emails associated with GitHub accounts allowed to log in to the admin app.

 To configure the initial admin allow list...